Join Our Mission

 In June 2017, we welcomed interested women as agrégée candidates.
 Agrégée (ah-greh-zhay) is a French word meaning “attached to.”
 This form of relationship dates back to seventeenth century France when the Sisters of St. Joseph were founded.
 At that time there were three forms of affiliation with the congregation: vowed religious sisters, agrégées and associates.

 Different from sisters and associates, agrégées are single Catholic women who are called to commit themselves to Christ by embracing the mission of unifying love of the Sisters of St. Joseph, and connecting themselves to the Congregation through prayer and personal relationships.
 Candidates usually participate in a three-year formation process before acceptance as agrégées.
-The agrégées make a lifetime commitment through a vow of fidelity to live in the spirit of the evangelical counsels: poverty, chastity and obedience.
+The agrégées make a lifetime commitment through a vow of fidelity to live in the spirit of the Gospel.
 Agrégées may remain in their own homes and continue with their independent lives.
 They are responsible for their own financial affairs, including healthcare and retirement.

 Following informational meetings that were held during the past two years, interested women were asked to participate in an interview process and submit a letter requesting candidacy.
 Each candidate has been assigned a professed sister-mentor to companion her through this journey.